+d.
+Benefits Not Described – Regarding the assumptions in Section 6.C of VM-21 or VM-22, discussion of any benefit type proxy chosen, or other approximations applied for benefit types not described in the aforementioned section, and the rationale for the chosen proxy or approximations.

 e.
-Prior Date – If the additional standard projection amount was developed as of a date prior to the valuation date, disclosure of the prior date, the additional standard projection amount of the in force on the prior date, and an explanation of why the use of such a date will not produce a material change in the results compared to if the results were based on the valuation date.
-Such an explanation shall describe the process that the qualified actuary used to determine the adjustment, the amount of the adjustment, and the rationale for why the adjustment is appropriate.
+Data Limitations – Regarding the partial withdrawal assumptions in VM-21 Section 6.C.4 or VM-22 Section 6.C.4, discussion of any proxy method used due to data limitations (e.g., with respect to policies that are not enrolled in an automatic withdrawal program but have exercised a non-excess withdrawal in the contract year immediately preceding the valuation date), with documentation that supports the conclusion that the proxy method does not result in a material understatement of the reserve.

 f.
-Benefits Not Described – Regarding the assumptions in VM-21 Section 6.C, discussion of any benefit type proxy chosen, or other approximations applied for benefit types not described in the aforementioned section, and the rationale for the chosen proxy or approximations.
+Discarding Withdrawal Ages – Regarding the withdrawal delay cohort method in VM-21 Section 6.C.5, disclosure of whether certain withdrawal ages were discarded, or others used as representative as described in VM-21 Section 6.C.5.k, including discussion of the appropriateness of the chosen method.

 g.
-Data Limitations – Regarding the partial withdrawal assumption in VM-21 Section 6.C.4, discussion of any proxy method used due to data limitations (e.g., with respect to policies that are not enrolled in an automatic withdrawal program but have exercised a non-excess withdrawal in the contract year immediately preceding the valuation date), with documentation that supports the conclusion that the proxy method does not result in a material understatement of the reserve.
+Modifications – Discussion of any modifications in the application of the requirements to produce the additional standard projection amount.

 h.
-Discarding Withdrawal Ages – Regarding the withdrawal delay cohort method in VM-21 Section 6.C.5, disclosure of whether certain withdrawal ages were discarded, or others used as representative as described in VM-21 Section 6.C.5.k, including discussion of the appropriateness of the chosen method.
+Assumptions Not Prescribed – Discussion of any assumptions with judgments or procedures used to produce the additional standard projection amount that are not prescribed and not the same as used in the calculation of DR or SR.

 i.
-Modifications – Discussion of any modifications in the application of the requirements to produce the additional standard projection amount.
+Reinsurance – Description of any reinsurance treaties that have been excluded from the calculation of the additional standard projection amount along with an explanation of why the treaty was excluded, as well as a confirmation that none of the reinsurance treaties included serve solely to reduce the calculated additional standard projection amount without also reducing risk on scenarios similar to those used to determine the DR or SR.

 j.
-Assumptions Not Prescribed – Discussion of any assumptions with judgments or procedures used to produce the additional standard projection amount that are not prescribed and not the same as used in the calculation of SR.
+Other Considerations – To the extent not discussed elsewhere in the Annuity Report, a description of any material assumptions, margins, and other considerations helpful in or necessary to understanding the rationale behind the development of assumptions and margins used in the calculation of the additional standard projection amount, as well as disclosure of any analysis that has been performed to highlight the major drivers of the result.

 k.
-Reinsurance – Description of any reinsurance treaties that have been excluded from the calculation of the additional standard projection amount along with an explanation of why the treaty was excluded, as well as a confirmation that none of the reinsurance treaties included serve solely to reduce the calculated additional standard projection amount without also reducing risk on scenarios similar to those used to determine the SR.

-l.
-Other Considerations – To the extent not discussed elsewhere in the VA Report, a description of any material assumptions, margins, and other considerations helpful in or necessary to understanding the rationale behind the development of assumptions and margins used in the calculation of the additional standard projection amount, as well as disclosure of any analysis that has been performed to highlight the major drivers of the result.

-m.
-Impact of Aggregation – Disclosure of the impact of aggregation, and discussion of the method used to determine the impact, pursuant to VM-21 Section 6.A.1.a.
+Impact of Aggregation – Disclosure of the impact of aggregation, that is, a comparison of seriatim calculations compared to aggregation permitted under VM-21 or VM-22, and discussion of the method used to determine the impact, pursuant to Section 6.A.1.a in VM-21 or VM-22.

+Riders and Supplemental Benefits – The following information on the riders and supplemental benefits attached to the base contracts subject to VM-21 or VM-22:

+A brief description of the benefit, option, or feature provided and a list of the products to which the rider or supplemental benefit is attached.

+An indication of whether the rider or supplemental benefit was valued with the base contract or separately, and a brief description of the valuation methodology used.

+Whether the rider or supplemental benefit had a non-zero reserve and whether the reserve amount was included in the respective column of the VA Supplement or Part 1 of the VM-22 Reserves Supplement.

+Any other information necessary to fully describe the company’s riders and supplemental benefits and the reserve methodology used.

-13. Additional Information – The following additional information:
+16. Additional Information – The following additional information:

 a.
-Per-Contract Amounts – Description of the basis for the allocation to per-contract amounts, in accordance with VM-21 Section 12.
+Per-Contract Amounts – For groups of contracts valued under VM-21 requirements, a description of the basis for the allocation to per-contract amounts, in accordance with VM-21 Section 12.